moneyhub/frontend-interview-task/README.md

 We also ask that you update the readme with answers to the following questions

 1. Given more time, what other changes you would have liked to make?
+--- Could have extracted currency formatter into helper function.
+Date format could be better in 'Estimated value'.
-2. What UX or design improvements or alterations might you suggest?
+3. What UX or design improvements or alterations might you suggest?
 These can be to existing components or completely new ideas.
+--- Text color is light on white background can be improved.

 ----